 Overview: These tests are designed to verify the operation of the NLP Receive Link Integrity Test state diagram for 10BASE-T devices.
-This state machine was introduced in clause 28 replacing the previously defined Link Integrity Test Function state Diagram of Figure 14-6 in clause 14 of IEEE 802.3.
-The primary motivation for this change was to prevent an Auto-Negotiation capable 10BASE-T device from detecting a link when non-10BASE-T frames (such as 100BASE-TX idle) was received.
+This state machine was introduced in Clause 28 replacing the previously defined Link Integrity Test Function state Diagram of Figure 14-6, Link Integrity Test function state diagram, in Clause 14 of IEEE 802.3.
+The primary motivation for this change was to prevent an Auto-Negotiation capable 10BASE-T device from detecting a link when non-10BASE-T frames (such as 100BASE-TX idle) were received.